auraphp/Aura.Filter/README.md

 ```
 Now if the field is not set or composed only of whitespace characters, it will
 be modified to be an empty string.
 (If we call `useBlankValue()` with no
-arguments, or call only `allowBlank()` with specifying a blank value,
+arguments, or call only `allowBlank()` without specifying a blank value,
 blanks will be sanitized to `null`.)